 The site is breathtaking and is a good place for people who want to unwind after a tiring week.

-The Falls featured in the television Movie The Man in the Brown Suit in 1988.
-The best time to visit Thomson Falls is during the long rain season when the Ewaso Ng’iro River is full.
-During this time, you will experience astonishing waterfall from the top to the bottom.
+The Falls featured in the television movie The Man in the Brown Suit in 1988.
+The best time to visit Thomson Falls is during the long rainy season when the Ewaso Ng’iro River is full.
+During this time, you will experience an astonishing waterfall from the top to the bottom.

 7. Learn about Sweetwaters Chimpanzee Sanctuary

 Established in association with Jane Goodall Institute for Conservation Projects for Chimpanzees throughout the World and KWS, Sweetwater’s sanctuary is a non-profit organization and the only project of its type in Kenya.

 A charming and gentle diversion for adults and kids alike, it introduces you to 2 communities of Chimpanzees, one of which can be seen on the Ewaso Ng’iro River and the other from a timbered hide.

 The sanctuary has a total of 43 chimpanzees; most of them were rescued from captivity in war-torn countries such as Burundi and now have adjusted to a new world of harmony and peace within their natural environment.